Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is frozen in place.
 		// - "Ice Range"
 		// - "Ice Range Chance"
-		// "Ice Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor is frozen in place.
+		// "Ice Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is frozen in place.
 		// - "Ice Chance"
 		// - "Ice Hit Mode"
 		// Requires "st_ice.smx" to be installed.